tony-azevedo/LabelSelectedFramesForDLC/README.md

 **Matlab 2018a or later**: Methods_LablelSelectedFramesForDLC.m makes use of matlab "Tables", a data structure similar to DataFrames in pandas or tables in R. The script uses function calls available only in 2018a or later.

 **distinguishable_colors**: the proofreading step below relies on plotting points for each feature in different colors that are easy to tell apart.
 This color map is produced by the matlab function distinguishable_colors().
-Download it here: https://www.mathworks.com/matlabcentral/fileexchange/29702-generate-maximally-perceptually-distinct-colors; and put is somewhere on the matlab path.
+Download it here: https://www.mathworks.com/matlabcentral/fileexchange/29702-generate-maximally-perceptually-distinct-colors; and put it somewhere on the matlab path.

 # Directions: